 Water vole, Nantwich (c) Richard Steel

-For an overview of the project, it’s achievements and the Trust's future water vole plans, please see the project overview report.
+For an overview of the project and its achievements see the project overview report.

 The data collected by our water vole project enabled funding for bank protection and habitat improvement along the Llangollen Canal corridor.
 In 2014 330m of coir roll was installed along the canal linking habitat between populations in Nantwich and Whitchurch.
 You can see the final report for the first phase of work here.